|When all your pictures are uploaded, |

 Continue your Education with Geeks on Tour by subscribing to our Newsletters!

 Chris Guld is President and Teacher-in-Chief at GeeksOnTour.com.
 She has been in computer training and support since 1983 and owned a Computer Training Center called Computer Savvy from 1983-1996.
 She was one of the first WordPerfect Certified trainers in 1986; President of the International Computer Training Association in 1993; Author of the Beginner’s Guide to Picasa and the PicasaGeeks.com website.
-She is now a Top Contributor for the Google Photos Forum and owner of the LearnGooglePhotos.com blog.
+She is now a Top Contributor for the Google Photos Forum, author of Mrs. Geeks Guide to Google Photos, and owner of the LearnGooglePhotos.com blog.
 She loves to teach!
 If you want to learn, you’ve come to the right place.